ultraviolet-1986/agent_julia/README.md

 ### Agent Julia Model

+This model also contains use-case simulation files in the same manner as the `Gillespie SSA` model, these work in the same way.
+Plots will be placed within the same directory as the `agent_julia_model.jl` script.
+This model will export two types of result by default: 1) a CSV file containing agent counts at each given time point (duration of 1 month by default), and 2) a graphical plot of these data.
+It is also possible to render a video of a simulation (see below).

+#### A Note on Video Rendering

+In the `agent_julia_model.jl` file, it is possible to generate a video of the simulation by using the command `simulation_to_video()` function within the Julia REPL once the simulation has completed.
+Because of the use of a set seed, results should be the same as results shown within the plot, but this cannot be verified and there is currently no way to export the simulation data directly to video and so the same simulation will be executed again but results are written to a video file as the simulation occurs.

-Note that this script has a companion called `integrated_gpu_support.sh`, which is intended to be ran in the event that the user has a machine with an integrated GPU.
+Note that these scripts have a companion called `integrated_gpu_support.sh`, which is intended to be ran in the event that the user has a machine with an integrated GPU.
 This is due to a change within the `CairoMakie` package, this package is used to render the output.